(Mycobacterium ulcerans infection)

 2. Validation of fluorescent thin layer chromatography as point of care test

 Preliminary results from the initial analysis of patients’ samples, using the fluorescent thin layer chromatography method to detect mycolactone, has shown great potential for a rapid diagnosis at district-level health facilities.
 In collaboration with the Foundation for Innovative New Diagnostics (FIND), Geneva, Switzerland, and Harvard University, a field evaluation of the method started in 2016 in Benin, Democratic Republic of the Congo, and Ghana.
 The study will be completed in 2017.

 WHO and global response

-WHO convenes all major actors involved in Buruli ulcer on a regular basis which provides an opportunity to share information, coordinate disease control and research efforts, and monitor progress.
+WHO provides technical guidance, develops policies, and coordinates control and research efforts.
+WHO brings together all major actors involved in Buruli ulcer on a regular basis to share information, coordinate disease control and research efforts, and monitor progress.

 These efforts have also helped to raise the visibility of Buruli ulcer, and mobilized resources to fight it.
-Under WHO’s leadership and with support of non-governmental organizations, research institutions and governments of affected countries, steady and impressive progress has been made.
+Under WHO’s leadership and with support of nongovernmental organizations, research institutions and governments of affected countries, steady and impressive progress has been made.

 1Mitjà, O et al. Haemophilus ducreyi as a cause of skin ulcers in children from a yaws-endemic area of Papua New Guinea.